trifork/cheetah-infrastructure-utils-kafka/README.md

 # Cheetah Kafka Authorizer

 `CheetahKafkaAuthorizer` is used for claim based access to Kafka.
+It uses `OAuthKafkaPrincipalBuilder` from <https://github.com/strimzi/strimzi-kafka-oauth/tree/main>.
+The `OAuthKafkaPrincipalBuilder` extracts the JWT from the request and creates a `OAuthKafkaPrincipal` which is used by `CheetahKafkaAuthorizer` to authorize the request.

 Access is expressed through claims in a JWT with the following pattern:

 ```json